 Zhangjiajie is located in northwestern Hunan province, China.
 Besides being easily reachable from Macau and Guangzhou, this is one of the most recommended spots if you are looking for rural and nature scenes.
-Popularized after Avatar movie – the Hallelujah Mountains in Avatar were inspired by Heavenly Pillar in the National Forest Park, Zhangjiajie became a must for foreigners travelling through China.
+Popularized after y the movie Avatar movie–the Hallelujah Mountains in Avatar were inspired by Heavenly Pillar in the National Forest Park, Zhangjiajie became a must for foreigners travelling through China.

 At first, it can be confusing to understand the different locations in Zhangjiajie.
 There is the city center (where most convenience stores, restaurants, tour agencies and hotels are located), a small village called Wulingyuan (quite far from the center, so make sure you secure transportation when visiting it), the biggest glass bridge in the world, a bit north from Wulingyuan, and the National Forest Park, located close to Zhanjiajie’s center.
-This city has its own domestic airport, located 5 minutes away from the centre by taxi or bus.
-Accommodation is cheap and it is easy to find western goods in supermarkets; there are even two western-style bakeries, with pastries, fresh bread and coffee.
-Besides having cheap entertainment, accommodation and food, China has countless wonders lying from east to west.
+This city has its own domestic airport, located five minutes away from the centre by taxi or bus.
+Accommodation is cheap and it is easy to find Western goods in supermarkets.
+There are even two Western-style bakeries, with pastries, fresh bread and coffee.
+Besides having cheap entertainment, accommodation and food, there are other wonders to be discovered.
 There are three main attractions in and around this city.
-Zhangjiajie does not offer an attractive nightlife, since almost every restaurant around 10pm or sooner.
-Some hostels and hotels offer a downstairs lounge selling beer, though.
-It’s Geographer Hostel and MINI Inn’s case.

 National Forest Park

 Tianmen Mountain is located inside the Park’s limits.
 The view from its top (Wulingyuan, 1,400 meter-high) is breathtaking and includes three glass walkways.
-Pathways are well signed, clear and safe, so no need to take hiking gear.
-To get here, you ought to hop in the world’s longest cable car, with a length of 7,455 meters from the city center all the way up to the mountain.
+Pathways are well signed, clear and safe, so there’s no need to take hiking gear.
+To get here, hop into the world’s longest cable car, with a length of 7,455 meters from the city center all the way up to the mountain.
 Once you get there, there are several itineraries you can choose from, with almost all of them circling the hill.
 Although there are several cliff pathways, none is especially frightening for who normally is at ease with heights.
-Entrance fee can range from 139 to 248 yuan per person, depending on what it includes (cable car and bus ride, for example).
+Entrance fee can range from RMB ¥139—248 yuan per person, depending on what it includes (cable car and bus ride, for example).

 Inaugurated in 2016, it is located north of Wulingyuan and it’s literally made of glass.
 The transparent passageway is six meters large and has a length of 430 meters, connecting two mountains.
-Although it can seem like a breathtaking route, there is nothing to fear, since it is safe and built with a lot of steel as well.
-The pavement is transparent, which allows one to take beautiful pictures at the landscape below.
+Although it can seem like a breathtaking route, there is nothing to fear.
+It is safe and reinforced with a lot of steel as well.
+The pavement is transparent, which allows one to take beautiful pictures of the landscape below.
 The glass bridge has an average daily traffic of 8000 people.
-Tickets cost 138 yuan per person, but they should be bought in advance (online or through a travel agency).
+Tickets cost RMB ¥138 per person, but they should be bought in advance (online or through a travel agency).